Massachusetts Drunk Driving Attorney

 The Real Deal on 3rd Offense OUI Penalties:

-• Jail: Not less than 2 years (1 year minimum mandatory), not more than 5 years (felony status)
+• Jail: Not less than 2 years (1 year minimum mandatory), not more than 5 years in State Prison (4th Offense OUI is a Felony Offense)

 • Fine $1,500-$25,000